The year 2020 changed the way we worked together completely.

 If we have learned anything, it is that working from home has many advantages.
 Of course, in the beginning everybody was looking for another way to keep in touch with colleagues, partners or customers and to work together.
-In business, videoconferencing and collaboration technology were already widely used.
+In business, videoconferencing and collaboration technology were commonplace.
 This was much less so the case in other sectors, such as education and healthcare.
 Now, the use of this technology has increased tremendously as it is being successfully adopted by many different sectors.
-Video conferencing and collaboration platforms such as Microsoft Teams and Cisco Webex have taken hold and are, making the workplace location independent.
-In a very short time, our home office has become the primary work location, from being previously a secondary option.
+Video conferencing and collaboration platforms such as Microsoft Teams and Cisco Webex have taken hold and are transforming the core workplace.

-I expect that employees will maintain this 'I'll work from home unless' attitude.
-Therefore, even when we are allowed to move more freely again, do we still need the office as we know it today?
+We expect that employees will search for a balance when the office re-opens.
+Which begs the question: do we still need the office as we know it today?

 The role of the office changes

 In addition, people come to the office for certain activities that simply run more efficiently when people are together in one room.
 Think of a creative brainstorming session where writing with markers or sticky notes is desired.
-That is why I do not believe that the office will disappear completely, but that we will use the available square meters differently.
+Activities like these are the reason that the office will persevere.

 Components of work: virtual, physical and psychological

-By identifying the needs of your employees, your organization is better able to facilitate a working environment that meets their expectations and requirements.
+The point is: Organizations must look to each employee’s needs.
+By identifying the needs of your employees, your organization is better able to facilitate a working environment that generates maximum output from your employees.